Naples Cruise Port: Things To Do in Naples Italy in One Day

 Visit the Hilltop Castel Sant’Elmo

-This 13th-century Medieval fortress of Sant’Elmo offers the best view of the City of Naples, the volcano of Vesuvius, and the Gulf of Naples.
+This 13th-century Medieval fortress of Sant’Elmo (tickets) offers the best view of the City of Naples, the volcano of Vesuvius, and the Gulf of Naples.

 View from Castel Sant'Elmo of Gulf of Naples, Vesuvius and Naples Italy